The Advantages of Wireless Fall Alarms for the Elderly

 As our beloved family members age and look to maintain an independent lifestyle for longer, it may cause some worries about their health and wellbeing.
 Fall alarms can offer families peace of mind that their loved ones are being looked after while at home or out and about.
 With so many products on the market designed to promote safety, selecting the right one can feel overwhelming.
 However, with some research into the available options, families can be well-equipped to make an informed decision that’s best for everyone.
 It is important to be aware of the following factors to consider when choosing an elderly fall alarm for your loved one.

-One in three older people fall every year and two-thirds fall again within six months.
+One in three older people fall every year and

 Features on Offer